PostHog/posthog.com/contents/blog/mixpanel-alternatives.md

 Heap describes itself as a Digital Insights Platform.
 Unpacking that a bit, it means Heap offers both product analytics and session replay, while also supporting marketing use cases with multitouch attribution.

-Heap was acquired in September 2023 by Contentsquare, marketing and e-commerce analytics firm, and announced plans to integrate the two products.
+Heap was acquired in September 2023 by Contentsquare, a marketing and e-commerce analytics firm, and announced plans to integrate the two products.

 ### Key features